Shopping beyond Second Hand September

 Oxfam’s Second Hand September educated me about the harmful effects fast fashion has on both people and the planet.

-One thing I have loved over the last four years, is how unique and interchangeable my style can be from shopping second hand and wearing what I already own.
+One thing I've loved over the last six years is how unique and interchangeable my style can be from shopping second hand and wearing what I already own.

-Over the last four years shopping second hand has allowed me to be more experimental with my wardrobe.
+Over the last seven years, shopping second hand has helped me be more experimental with my wardrobe.
 And I never fear being an outfit repeater!

-I have also been able to inspire friends and family to shop second hand too.
-I love chatting with friends about what we have found second hand recently.
+I've also been able to inspire friends and family to shop second hand too.
+I love chatting with friends about our latest second hand finds.
 And hearing them get as excited as I do about a bargain!
-I have even been asked to be on the lookout for certain items - almost like a personal second hand shopper.
+I've even been asked to be on the lookout for certain items - almost like a personal second hand shopper.

-I have learnt a lot over the last four years of not buying new clothes.
-So I wanted to share some tips and tricks I hope will inspire you.
+I've learnt a lot over the last few years of only buying second hand clothes, so I wanted to share some tips and tricks I hope will inspire you.

-Think ahead and buy your summer wardrobe in Autumn.
-And your winter wardrobe in Spring!
+Think ahead!
+Buy your summer wardrobe in autumn and your winter wardrobe in spring.
 My local charity shops normally have a sale when it's coming towards the end of the season.

 Many charity shops will reduce their previous season stock to make way for new stock on the shop floor.